Mitomycin C: Medical uses

 It is given intravenously to treat upper gastro-intestinal cancers (e.g. esophageal carcinoma), anal cancers, and breast cancers, as well as by bladder instillation for superficial bladder tumours.
+It is given via intravesical administration for non-muscle invasive bladder cancer.

-Mitomycin C has also been used topically rather than intravenously in several areas.
-The first is cancers, particularly bladder cancers and intraperitoneal tumours.
-It is now well known that a single instillation of this agent within 6 hours of bladder tumor resection can prevent recurrence.
-The second is in eye surgery where mitomycin C 0.02% is applied topically to prevent scarring during glaucoma filtering surgery and to prevent haze after PRK or LASIK; mitomycin C has also been shown to reduce fibrosis in strabismus surgery.
-The third is in esophageal and tracheal stenosis where application of mitomycin C onto the mucosa immediately following dilatation will decrease re-stenosis by decreasing the production of fibroblasts and scar tissue.
+Mitomycin C is also used topically rather than intravenously for eye surgery.
+Mitomycin C is applied topically to prevent scarring during glaucoma filtering surgery and to prevent haze after photorefractive keratectomy (PRK) or LASIK; mitomycin C has also been shown to reduce fibrosis in strabismus surgery.

-In April 2020, mitomycin gel, sold under the brand name Jelmyto, was approved in the United States for the treatment of low-grade upper tract urothelial cancer (UTUC).
+In April 2020, mitomycin gel, sold under the brand name Jelmyto, was approved in the United States for the treatment of low-grade upper tract urothelial cancer.
 Urothelial cancer is a cancer of the lining of the urinary system.

-Mitomycin is also used as a chemotherapeutic agent in glaucoma surgery.
+In June 2025, mitomycin intravesical solution, sold under the brand name Zusduri, was approved in the United States for the treatment of adults with recurrent low-grade intermediate-risk non-muscle invasive bladder cancer.